Voltage Doubler: A Cheaper and Lighter Alternative to Transformer-Rectifier Circuits

 If you look at the equations, they are somewhat similar, so what is the difference between a half-wave and full-wave voltage doubler?

-The former charges capacitor C1 during the first cycle then discharges it during the second cycle.
+The former charges capacitor C1 during the first cycle and then discharges it during the second cycle.
 It creates the problem of producing a ripple voltage equal to the supply frequency, making it difficult to smooth out the ripple frequency.
 Therefore, the output voltage curve is not very smooth.

 Ripple voltage diagram before and after smoothing